elisboa/linux-time-machine.sh/README.md

 tmgit rm -f --cached -r my_file
 ```
 It will not remove the dir or file from disk, only from your tmgit repository :)

+PS: Both options `add-file` and `del-file` do not support regular expressions yet :-(

 ## Background story